Trying to find the perfect video or film to show?

 ERA+ and Open University Licences

-The University also subscribes to licences from the Educational Recording Agency (ERA) and Open University.
+The University also subscribes to licences from the Educational Recording Agency (ERA) such as Box of Broadcasts.
 The ERA+ licence covers its members to record broadcasts from all BBC channels (but excludes Open University broadcasts on television and radio), ITV, Channel 4, Channel 5, and S4C.
 It also includes all digital TV and radio channels operated by these companies.
 Click here to find out more about the ERA+ licence.

 Prepared to Pay?